Abrysvo (Recombinant Respiratory Syncytial Virus Pre-Fusion F Protein)

 How to Take Abrysvo

-Abrysvo is given as a single injection by a trained healthcare professional in a medical setting.
+Abrysvo is administered as a single injection into the muscle of the upper arm by a healthcare professional.

 Dosage Instructions